opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service/README.md

 3. Existing `default-values.json` in the same directory as this README

 ### Stack Breakdown
-This CDK has been structured to allow multiple stacks to be deployed natively, which allows an easy entrance door for user stacks to be added.
-At a minimum the Domain stack will be deployed, with further explanation of the possible native stacks below
+This CDK has been structured to allow multiple stacks to be deployed out-of-the-box, which allows an easy entrance door for users to get started and add additional stacks as they need.
+Each of these stacks are deployed independently in CloudFormation, with only the Domain stack being required.

 #### Domain Stack (OSServiceDomainCDKStack-STAGE-REGION)
-This is the core stack of this CDK which is responsible for deploying the OpenSearch Service Domain and associated resources such as CloudWatch log groups for Domain logging.
+This is the core required stack of this CDK which is responsible for deploying the OpenSearch Service Domain and associated resources such as CloudWatch log groups for Domain logging.

 #### Network Stack (OSServiceNetworkCDKStack-STAGE-REGION)
 This is an additional stack that will be used when the Domain is configured to be placed inside a VPC and will contain resources related to the networking of this VPC such as Security Groups and Subnets.